Honored to be recognized with a Communicator Award of Distinction and with a Charlie Award by the Florida Magazine Association.

 Take Advantage of Disaster Preparedness Sales Tax Holiday for Supplies

-Tax-exempt preparedness items include flashlights, batteries, coolers, tarps, generators, pet supplies, and more.
-A second disaster sales tax holiday is expected from August 26 to September 8, 2023, during peak hurricane season.
+Tax-exempt preparedness items include flashlights, batteries, coolers, tarps, generators, pet supplies, and much more.
+A second disaster sales tax holiday is planned during peak hurricane season, August 24 - September 6, 2024.

 For more details about qualifying items and that are exempt from sales tax, visit Florida Department of Revenue Disaster Prep site.